ethanwaldie/gym_malmo/readme.md

 ## Gym Malmo
 A collection of Mincraft based environments for conducting reinforcement learning experiments under partial observability.

+#### *Update*
+This repository in addition to implementing minecraft environments, also implements an "experiment" runner that manages a fixed number of open malmo clients and allows batches of experiments to share this pooled resource.
+It also implements logging and organization of model outputs, a database for viewing experiments, and a telegram bot for getting updates on these experiments.
+In the future I will be releasing this experiment runner in a stand-alone package for benchmarking RL agents in an efficent manner.
+For my most recent projects I have migrated to the VizDoom environment.

 #### Partial Observability